Information Security Awareness for Family

 It is easy to lie and pretend you are someone else when you are online.
 Children especially need to know that a new "friend" may really be a 40-year-old man rather than someone their own age.
 So please remind your family members that people met online may be strangers

-Using chat rooms and forums which can be monitored
+- use chat rooms and forums which can be monitored,

-Creating Usernames that never reveal true identity or that provocative
+- create usernames that never reveal true identity or that provocative,

-Without informing family, never meet face to face meetings with strangers who met online
+- never meet face to face with strangers who met online without informing the family,

 Follow Privacy Rules